WasteManager/Splunk-Install/Install.md

   -  When adding apps that need new indexes, go to cluster manager(backend), into manager apps, manually add index definition to org_all_indexes(this is a base config).
 You can copy and past from an older index like [os] or [windows] just replace the name with whatever you want the app to send its data too
   -  Add new apps(TAs) to deployment server(only need inputs.conf THATS IT), deployer, Cluster manager
   -  apply shcluster changes to search heads from deploy: ./splunk apply shcluster-bundle -target https://ipofshcpatain:8089
+  -  To check whether or not hot bucket replication is occuring on indexes: Go onto the backend of INDEXER, cd /hot, contained within are the indexes, traverse into the /db/ then ls -l, this will show up the dates that a hot bucket is being created and rolled over
+  -  ONCE data starts coming in(production level volume): adjust the follows config lines found in org_all_indexes in a each individual index: maxHOTBuckets(this is hot to warm), maxHotSpanSecs(probably okay), maxWarmDBCount(warm to cold), coldPath.maxDataSize(cold to frozen), frozenTimePeriodInSecs(), maxTotalDataSizeMB(overrides everything, if data exceeds this size, it will start sending data to frozen)
+  -
 # Best case run
   - turn on machine
   - Use winscp to move splunk rpm to splunk machine